Event Script Syntax

 - original: 'v1.another.reusable.function'

-keep_original: true
+keep-original: true

 routes: